GoogleCloudPlatform/k8s-config-connector/docs/develop-resources/README.md

 * [4.
 Add Controller](./guides/4-add-controller.md)
 * [5.
 Releases](./guides/5-releases.md)

-## Develop by scenraios
+## Develop by scenarios

-You may only need to add a new field, or to promote an Alpha resource to Beta rather than writing an entirely new resource.
-To figure out the most suitable scenario, you need to know the resources current status:
+To determine the best approach for adding support for the resource or field, please check the resource's current status:
-- [ ] Check the latest [CRD](https://github.com/GoogleCloudPlatform/k8s-config-connector/tree/master/crds).
-If the resource exists but in Alpha, you won’t see it in  [Config Connector API Reference](https://cloud.google.com/config-connector/docs/reference/overview) until it is promoted to Beta.
-Please follow [promote alpha to beta](./scenarios/alpha-to-beta.md) guide.
+**Check the CRD:** Examine the latest [CRDs](https://github.com/GoogleCloudPlatform/k8s-config-connector/tree/master/crds).
+The version can be found from the file name.
+If the resource exists but is in Alpha (and therefore not yet in the [Config Connector API Reference](https://cloud.google.com/config-connector/docs/reference/overview)), follow the [Alpha to Beta promotion guide](./scenarios/alpha-to-beta.md).
+This may be the simplest solution.
-- [ ] If no CRD is found,  you do need to add a new resource, please file an issue first to let us know.
-We can help make sure the resource is not already taken care of by someone else.
+**File an issue (if no CRD exists):** If no CRD is found, you'll likely need to create a new resource.
+Before starting this process, check if an issue is already filed.
+If not, please file an issue to avoid duplication of effort and allow us to coordinate effectively.
+If you are willing to take the resource yourself, please assign the issue.
-- [ ] We are migrating from the TF/DCL based resources to the Direct approach.
-That means we are holding off new PR reviews if they are using the TF/DCL based approach.
-Please let us know if you encounter any problems or any specific reasons that can only use the TF/DCL based approach.
+**Prioritize the Direct approach:** We are currently prioritizing the Direct approach over TF/DCL-based resource implementations.
+If you encounter issues preventing the use of the Direct approach, please let us know in the filed issue so we can assist.

 * [Add a new resource](./scenarios/new-resource.md)
 * [Add a new field](./scenarios/new-field.md)